 The fourth principle is to honor the immense healing power of nature.
 This healing power exists in each person, and is also found in the gifts provided by nature as the nutrients in our foods.
 Again, given the essential nutrients, our bodies can perform a virtually limitless range of healing functions.

-Michael’s® Naturopathic Programs incorporates the basic tenets of “The Principles of Naturopathy”.
+Michael’s® Health incorporates the basic tenets of “The Principles of Naturopathy”.
 This is reflected in their consistent effectiveness over time.